26th Foundational Methods in Computer Science Workshop

 Description: Foundational Methods in Computer Science is an annual workshop that brings together researchers in theoretical computer science and category theory.
 Past workshops have had discussions on areas such as quantum programming languages, restriction categories, database design, and the differential and resource logics.
 They have been held at Colgate, Dalhousie, Kananaskis (U of Calgary), Mount Allison, Ottawa, UBC, Spokane, and Portland.
 The 2018 workshop is informal and interdisciplinary.

-There will be an informal welcoming reception on the evening of May 30th.
+There will be an informal welcoming reception on the evening of May 30th from 5:00-7:00pm.
 The scientific program starts on May 31st, and consists of research tutorials and contributed talks.
 The meeting ends on the afternoon of June 2nd.

 Confirmed tutorial speakers: